godotengine/godot-docs/development/compiling/compiling_for_osx.rst

 Requirements
 ------------

-For compiling under Linux or other Unix variants, the following is
+For compiling under macOS, the following is required:
-required:

 -  Python 2.7+ or Python 3.5+
 -  SCons build system